param-mehta/Product_Category_Classification_using_Multi-modal_network/README.md

 ## Evaluation

 ## Results
-Although in terms of the metric, the multimodal model was comparable to the individual text model with an F1 score of around 94, it’s positive effect can be seen while predicting some random samples.
-For example: The i model classified a pink-colored make-up kit as a home product when only the image was provided but after the text was inserted, it rightly classified it as a beauty product.
+Although in terms of the metric, the multimodal model was comparable to the individual text model with an F1 score of around 94, it’s positive effect can be observed while predicting some random samples.
+For example: The model misclassified a pink-colored make-up kit when only the image or text was provided but it rightly classified it as a beauty product when both were provided.
 The model still makes errors in some obvious cases and is not able to predict random samples taken from the internet.
 A possible reason is that the text column is raw, messy and is comprised of advertisements rather than a clean description.
 Also, the images available for training are very specific and not diverse enough.

 ## Future Scope
+Multi-modal networks can be extrememly powerful in certain use cases.
 Transformers and other complex models can be used to improve the performance.
 We can build a model on a bigger comprehensive dataset with more classes.